 Check device and router details

-Each panel displays the device name, host name, and security status.
+Each panel displays the device name, IP address and security status.
 Click the panel of any device/router to check the following information:

-- Details: shows device IP and the MAC address, Vendor, Model, Name, Operating System, and DNS.
+- Details: shows device IP and the MAC address, Vendor, Model, Name, and DNS name.

 - Interfaces: shows the MAC address of the network interface.

-- Services: shows information about any running services and related network ports.
+- Services (for routers only): shows information about any running services and related network ports.